mohag/grafiek/README.md

 PCalcExp is a stack-based parser for equasions, that might be useful outside this application as well.

+I initially used calcexp (which seem to be [CalcExpress](http://www.aidaim.com/products/free_components/intr_spc.php) - a much newer version...), but it was too slow.

+PCalcExp converts the expression to postfix and then parses it using a stack.
+(A direct FPU implementation might be an intersting project...)

 Calculat
 --------
 A simple calculator to test PCalcExp...